bracketdash/multi-site/README.md

     npm run freshmin

-# Technical Goals & Notes

-### Separation of Concerns

--   A primary goal of this client server is to employ as little logic as possible on the server-side.
--   The client server should be unaware of and should never connect directly to other company services.
--   Code _contained_ in files served to the browser _can and should_ connect to other company services (i.e. our API).

-### Where does this client server fit in a server ecosystem?

--   It is intended that we spin up a production server for each site and that it controls the "www" and subdomainless addresses.
--   When we're ready to install SSL certificates, they can be handled with a few extra lines in `app.js`.
--   This was developed with the assumption that an API will live on a different domain or a subdomain (e.g. api.domain.com)

-### Routing in Express
+## Routing in Express

 -   See the [Express Docs on Routing](https://expressjs.com/en/guide/routing.html).
--   GET Requests Only: There should be no reason a POST or other method should need to be made to the client server.
--   Requests may include query params, but nothing server-side should happen with the data that's not templating-related.
--   In most cases, query params and hash data are just passed _through_ the client server to be available for code running in the browser.
 -   If the route uses wildcards or regular expression, route params will also be passed down to the Pug files.
 -   All route files are kept in `/routes/` (go figure) and are broken down by...
     -   `common`: For routes that are shared across all sites.
     -   `template`: For routes shared across sites with the same template.
     -   `site`: For site-specific routes.

-### Markup in Pug
+## Markup in Pug

--   This client server uses Pug as the markup templating language, which has a [different syntax than HTML](https://pugjs.org/api/getting-started.html).
+-   This server uses Pug as the markup templating language, which has a [different syntax than HTML](https://pugjs.org/api/getting-started.html).
--   Pug allows us to do some dynamic templating without overcomplicating our custom code.
+-   Pug allows for dynamic templating without overcomplicating your custom code.
 -   Pug automatically caches templates when the server is in production mode.
 -   There are two main wrapper files: `master.pug` and `master.amp.pug`
     -   These master files are extended by the page files, and pull in the appropriate layout mixin file.